Dark Lunacy: Weaver of Forgotten (2010)

 In June 2010, Mike announced on the band official website that the recording of their fourth album was on the way.

 The album was released on 9 November 2010 via Fuel Records and it was distributed worldwide.
 Musically speaking, the record was different from the previous releases: it was darker, martial, slow and oppressive; it was also lacking of the Russian themes which marked the style of the band.

 Live in Mexico City (2013) and The Day of Victory (2014)

-With this renewed line-up, the band recorded in 2012 a live DVD in Mexico City and in the same year it set out a successful tour in Russia.
-After the release of the DVD, the band suffered once again from a line-up change.
-Andy Marchini - who was already replaced by Jacopo Rossi in some live gigs, the latter becoming an official member of the band - and Claudio Cinquegrana left and the band goes back to a quartet again, with Jacopo Rossi on bass.
+With this renewed lineup, the band recorded in 2012 a live DVD in Mexico City and in the same year it set out a successful tour in Russia.
+After the release of the DVD, the band suffered once again from a lineup change.
+Andy Marchini – who was already replaced by Jacopo Rossi in some live gigs, the latter becoming an official member of the band – and Claudio Cinquegrana left and the band goes back to a quartet again, with Jacopo Rossi on bass.
 With these members, Dark Lunacy recorded the fifth album entitled The Day of Victory, a record that is thematically linked to the events of the Second World War in Russia.

 In August 2015, the band goes on its first tour in Japan, playing in Tokyo, Osaka and Nagoya.